e99 Online Shopping Mall

 If you are jsut interested in Carnap's philosophy, but want to read some interesting stuff, then this is not your book.
 Try Introduction to Philosophy of Science, or try the autobiography of Carnap.

-4-0 out of 5 stars Meaning At Midcentury: Carnap's Rules Of Ramifying Order
+4-0 out of 5 stars Meaning at Midcentury: Carnap's Rules of Ramifying Order

 Though Willard van Orman Quine taught a generation of analytic philosophers to disparage Rudolf Carnap's *Meaning and Necessity*, in reality (as in Carnap's private helps to understanding this period of his work) there is very little to dislike about this book.Carnap's "assimilation" of Tarski and Goedel's limitative results with respect to the logical syntax of language did not cause him to completely abandon the habits of mind he had accustomed himself to, but led him to write a series of books on semantics.
 And in this third volume, his last major work on the philosophy of language, Carnap extends his analysis to include modal phenomena (possibility and necessity) which were formerly intellectually distasteful to the Vienna Circle.The volume is rounded out with a number of papers, including Carnap's famous "Empiricism, Semantics and Ontology" and a discussion of Charles W. Morris' tripartite division of semiotics.